-Sadly, at least three of Tesla's consumers have now died in the United States and at least one has been injured, and in each instance Autopilot was likely a contributing factor.
-In the sole crash that the NTSB has been able to fully analyze, the board attributed a lack of understanding of Autopilot's capabilities to the death of one of these consumers.
-The FTC's failure to pursue this issue continues to endanger consumers as well as other drivers and pedestrians exposed to Tesla vehicles with Autopilot systems that are misused.
-State law enforcement officials must act in the absence of FTC action and investigate Tesla's unfair and deceptive practices so that consumers have accurate information, understand the limitations of Autopilot, and conduct themselves appropriately and safely.
-The Center for Auto Safety urges the Office of the Attorney General to begin a timely investigation to prevent further tragedies.
+Autopilot's capabilities to the death of one of these consumers.
+The California DMV must pursue this issue to prevent danger to consumers as well as other drivers and pedestrians exposed to Tesla vehicles with Autopilot systems that are misused.
+California must act in the absence of FTC action and investigate Tesla's unfair and deceptive practices so that consumers have accurate information, understand the limitations of Autopilot, and conduct themselves appropriately and safely.
+The Center for Auto Safety and Consumer Watchdog urge the Department of Motor Vehicles to begin a timely investigation to prevent further tragedies and stop ongoing violations of California law.